samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

     8. From my Chrome Browser, I entered the IP address and was greeted with a login screen.
 I entered root as the username, and then entered my password.

-## Export OVF from VM
-    Power off the TrueNas VM in vsxi
-    Download OVF and vmdk by selecting Actions-->Export

 ## Important Note
     In case, DNS is not configured,